San Marcos River Tips

 Soda, beer or sparkling water can be a refreshing treat on hot summer days.
 However, glass bottles and Styrofoam (yes, even Styrofoam coolers) are prohibited in San Marcos parks and waterways.
 Glass can easily break and end up on the river bed and bank.
 Styrofoam breaks down into bite-sized pieces for fish, birds and turtles where it remains in their stomachs causing them to feel full and starve to death.
 The best option is to bring your water and sodas in a reusable bottle to decrease your carbon footprint!

 Familiarize yourself with maps and landmarks just in case you get lost or separated from your group.
-Always be aware of your surroundings in case of emergency.
+Always be aware of your surroundings in case of an emergency.
 It’s also a good idea to have a designated meeting place before your SMTXperience in case anyone does get separated.
 And remember, the buddy system always goes a long way!

 Don’t Bring Valuables

 Don’t bring anything to the river that you don’t mind losing!
 Your expensive sunglasses could just end up in the Gulf of Mexico if they get away from you… Keep your belongings secure – tie car keys to swimsuits and anything that needs to stay dry should be put in double-bagged Ziplocs, a dry bag or a snap-top plastic container.
 Pro tip: we like to put a dry shirt in double-bagged Ziplocs for when we get out of the water.

 The San Marcos River connects with the Guadalupe River and flows into the Gulf of Mexico, so don't forget to get out of the river at one of San Marcos' many public access points!
 There are several convenient public access points to get in and out of the river around San Marcos.
 These public access points allow you to get in and out of the water without trampling some of the much-needed flora on the river banks.
 It also designates public parkland so you don’t end up trespassing on someone’s private property.